 What does firstname.lastname@example.org suggest about you?
 Don’t find out.
 Create a professional ID with PPemail now; keep it for your career.

-We created PPemail for professionals who need portable yet secure email and file storage.
+We created PPemail for professionals who need portable yet secure email, file storage, and internet services.
 Because clients pay for our services, by contract, we do not and will not commodify their activity.
 (MORE)